abhinandan0y/QCML/README.md

 ```

 #### Tain & Monitor Training Progress:
-You can use TensorBoard to monitor training progress.
-First, install TensorBoard using pip install tensorboard.
-Then, add the following code to your existing script to enable TensorBoard:
+TensorBoard is used to monitor training progress.

 ```bash
 #Start tensorboard